Dog Eat Dog (British game show)

-Dog Eat Dog is a Saturday night British game show devised by Howard Davidson, Sarah Edwards, Gail Sloan and Lynn Sutcliffe, that was hosted by Ulrika Jonsson and aired from 14 April 2001 to 2 November 2002 on BBC One.
+Dog Eat Dog is a British game show that was hosted by Ulrika Jonsson and aired from 14 April 2001 to 6 August 2003 on BBC One.

 Format

 The programme started off by showing the six contestants at a training day where they underwent various tests to assess their strengths and weaknesses.
 The contestants talked about themselves and their fellow competitors.
 In the studio, the contestants voted on who they thought would fail a given challenge, which would either be a mental or physical one.
 The contestant who received the most votes would have to attempt the challenge.
 If they failed, they went to the "Loser's Bench", and if they won, they got to choose who went to that area of the studio, before reentering the game.
-They could only chose someone who voted for them to do the challenge.
+They could only choose someone who voted for them to do the challenge.

 In the case of a tied ballot; the person who was sent to the Loser's Bench at the end of the previous challenge gets the tie break vote, and chooses between the tied contestants.
 If the tied vote happens on the opening round, then a contestant is selected at random; and that person gets to vote between the tied players.
 A player may not vote for themselves, unless they are the random tie-breaker in a tie and are part of that tie.

 The last remaining contestant had the chance of winning the £10,000 prize, but had to face a general knowledge round against the other five competitors.
 If they could predict which three would get their questions wrong, they won the money; however, if the losers got three of their questions right, they split the prize between them, i.e. £2,000 each, and the overall winner of the show went home with nothing.

-Some of the physical challenges carried over to the U.S. version and the format was licensed internationally by BBC Worldwide, the commercial arm of the BBC.
+Some of the physical challenges carried over to the American version and the format was licensed internationally by BBC Worldwide, the commercial arm of the BBC.

-Music

-The music for the show was composed by the prolific Paul Farrer, who is mostly famous for composing the music to The Weakest Link.